nandac/pandoc-reader/README.md

 csl: "https://www.zotero.org/styles/ieee-with-url"
 ```

-This is due to the need to re-download the CSL specification for every post or page causing long processing times.
+This is due to the need to download the CSL file for each post or page causing long processing times.

-To overcome this issue, you may download a local copy of the CSL file to your machine or webserver, and give the `csl` argument a relative path to the file.
+To overcome this issue, you may download a local copy of the CSL file to your machine or webserver.
+The set the `csl` argument to a relative path to the file.
 This speeds up processing by 10x.

 ## Contributing